Woman in her 50s smiling outdoors during menopause transition.

 Protein is not optional after 50.
 Aim for 25-30 grams per meal.
 This reduces cravings, supports muscle maintenance, stabilizes energy, and helps prevent the muscle loss that naturally accelerates during menopause.

-Think Greek yogurt with breakfast, salmon or chicken with lunch, and eggs or legumes with dinner.
-Spreading protein throughout the day works better than loading it all into one meal.
+Think Greek yogurt for breakfast, salmon or chicken for lunch, and eggs or legumes for dinner.
+Spreading protein throughout the day rather than loading it all into one meal.

 Menopause slows digestion.
-Fiber helps regulate everything, from blood sugar to bowel movements to weight management.
+Fiber helps regulate blood sugar, bowel movements, and weight management.
 Aim for 25-30 grams daily from vegetables, fruits, whole grains, and legumes.

 Vitamin D and Sunlight